rick-r/marriage-figaro-norway/captions.md

 col giudizio ... col criterio ...
 si potrebbe ... il fatto è serio, ma credete si farà.
+[literal?]

   Vengeance, oh, vengeance
   Is a pleasure reserved for the wise
   To overlook affront and insult
   Belongs to the base and cowardly

   With cunning, with cleverness
   With judgement, with discretion
   One could ...
 The case is serious
   But, believe me, it will be done

-(more abstract one here?)
+[more abstract one here?]